miminwakalu/Personal-website/README.md

-# mimistouchwebsite
+# personal-website
-This is my page showing my profile background skills and progress
+This is my page showing my profile, background, skills and progress